 - Complainants and defendants commit to recognise the sensitive nature of complaints under this process and will keep details confidential and not discuss publicly

-- The National Membership Manager will ensure that a record of any complaints, subsequent action and related correspondence is kept in a confidential central file in the Chief Executive’s office.
+- The National Membership Manager will ensure that a record of any complaints, subsequent action and related correspondence is kept in a confidential central file at Head Office.